mvolkmann/blog/src/oci-smalltalk-article.md

 It is specific to the operating system and CPU architecture being used.

-Image files can be moved between operating systems on different CPU architectures.
+Image files can be moved between operating systems and different CPU architectures.
-It will render the same windows, pixel for pixel, across Windows, Linux, and MacOS, only differing based on screen size.
+It will render the same windows pixel for pixel, across environments, only differing based on screen size.
 There is no need to recompile code for different environments.
 This makes Smalltalk code highly portable.